RedSkiesReaperr/GlobalPlayed/README.md

 **GlobalPlayed Addon**
 ==
 Small addon to get your total played time accross characters.
 Auto fetched played at character login.
+Ready to be used with some TitanPanel, etc.. through libDataBroker-1.1

 ### **Usage**
 * Connect to all your characters